Archive for the 'Site stuff' Category

 Do I cut the red wire or the blue wire, Lassie?

 Phew!
 I’ve now migrated 2 blogs (this one and a pretty dead one) to WordPress 2.6.1.
 Hooray!
 It was a much bigger job than usual because my run-by-friends-of-a-friend-in-their-spare-time ISP hadn’t upgraded the MySQL database software beyond version 3.23!
 I had done all the steps in the WordPress upgrade instructions and clicked on the upgrade database link, and then got the error: WordPress 2.6.1 needs MySQL 4.0.0. :wall: To give them their due, they set up a MySQL 5.0 database for me very quickly.
-But that was an empty database, so I had to schlep all the data from the old database to the new one, without any nice tools like phpMyAdmin :roll: Oh, and I couldn’t do it all in one go because I got weird out-of-space messages.
+But that was an empty database, so I had to schlep all the data from the old database to the new one, without any nice tools like phpMyAdmin 🙄 Oh, and I couldn’t do it all in one go because I got weird out-of-space messages.

 Because I exhibit the weird obsessive laziness of the geek, I had to write some scripts to save time (I will only actually save time if I remember to run them each time I upgrade), and because I’m rusty I had to look up shell scripting and some MySQL.
 (Yeah, really quick.
 The documentation was good, but I was v. rusty.)